woodmember/overwatch-team-composition-generator/README.md

-# Overwatch Team Composition Generator
+# Overwatch 2 Team Composition Generator

 Small website made for someone who should not be named that allows the user to create team composition of all heroes from Overwatch.

-### Please don't look at the code, it's so bad 😢

 ## Build Setup